PostgreSQL EventStorage

 30

-CREATE TABLE PREFIX_events (
+CREATE TABLE IF NOT EXISTS PREFIX_events (

 -- Primary key and positioning